Creating Lineage Data Manually¶

 Adding an External Source¶

-After providing the Name and the ID, click Add External Object:
+After providing the ID, click Add External Object:

 External sources will display the EXT label on the diagram: